isomerpages/mlaw-corp/news/press-releases/_posts/2014-02-26-A-new-Protection-from-Harassment-Bill-to-be-introduced-to-strengthen-the-laws-against-harassment.md

 ---
-layout: post
-title: A new Protection from Harassment Bill to be introduced to strengthen the laws against harassment
+title: 'A new Protection from Harassment Bill to be introduced to strengthen the laws against harassment'
 permalink: /news/press-releases/a-new-protection-from-harassment-bill-to-be-introduced-to-streng
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 26 Feb 2014 Posted in [Press releases](/news/press-releases)